nreshel/multilingual-subtitle-app/references/papers.md

 ## MP3 to WAV Conversion using Librosa
 - **Convert MP3 to WAV in Python using Librosa**: A Stack Overflow discussion with code examples on how to convert MP3 files to WAV format using Librosa.
 [Convert MP3 to WAV in Python using Librosa](https://stackoverflow.com/questions/57729553/how-can-i-convert-an-mp3-to-wav-with-librosa)

-These links should provide you with the necessary information and code to perform your audio processing tasks using Librosa.